 Migrating GIS services to the cloud takes some time and effort, but it’s a necessary step to keep up with the competition.
 This action plan requires analyzing your current GIS infrastructure, selecting a cloud platform, and building cloud space.

 If this action plan seems beyond your company’s capabilities, Intellias can help.
 We’ve developed cloud GIS solutions for automotive and FinTech clients, and we can share our migration experience with you.
-Feel free to contact our experts for more details.
+Feel free to contact our experts for more details on moving GIS to the cloud.